Header image courtesy of @toast.event.hk

-Spring and summer are usually the most popular seasons for getting hitched!
-Apart from the approximate time in which you wish the host the ceremony, the biggest decision in wedding planning is choosing the venue.
+Spring and summer are usually the most popular seasons for getting hitched, and one of the biggest decision in wedding planning is choosing the right venue for your special day.
 Luckily, Hong Kong is an amazingly beautiful city, full of aesthetically pleasing event spaces.
-We’ve compiled 20 of the best non-religious wedding ceremony venues in the city to kickstart your research.
-You’d be surprised at how many of these aren’t just hotels!
+We’ve compiled some of the most beautiful wedding venues in the city to kickstart your research.

-Understandably one of Hong Kong’s most sought-after wedding locations.
+Understandably, The Peak Lookout is one of Hong Kong’s most sought-after wedding venues.
 While the entrance might not look like much, anyone who’s ever been to the restaurant before will know that this Grade II historical building is surprisingly spacious and high-ceilinged inside, leading out to a spectacular terrace that is surrounded by trees and ferns.
 It overlooks the quiet part of Hong Kong’s Southside and is also blessedly shielded from the tourist noise around the Peak area.

 The Peak Lookout, 121 Peak Road, The Peak | (+852) 2849 1000